samsquire/additive-guis/README.md

 # Example

 You have this set of predicates - a bit like N3 tuples - of how your page should be put together and behave.
+This is a port of the [Bootstrap's Blog example](https://getbootstrap.com/docs/4.0/examples/blog/) as an additive GUI.

 blog_post.json
 ```